tanyaweaver/python-dev-accelerator/source/assignments/day04/learning_journal_3.rst

 chages (the exact amount of time will depend on your DNS settings) and then visit your running Python Learning Journal at your very own domain.

+When you've finished this final step, take a few moments to write a good entry about what you have learned over the last few days.
+It's a great opportunity to cement your knowledge by writing about it.